Skip to content

 of an existing buildout (method 3 above).
 It has the absolute minimum

-information.
-We have bin, develop-eggs, eggs and parts directories,
+bin, develop-eggs, eggs and parts directories,

-and a configuration file:
+and a configuration file

-information.
-We have ``bin``, ``develop-eggs``, ``eggs`` and ``parts``
+``bin``, ``develop-eggs``, ``eggs`` and ``parts``

-directories, and a configuration file::
+directories, and a configuration file:

 >>> ls(sample_buildout)